rarebreed/khadga/README.md

 - A backend, comprised of a rust warp server that handles the connection for WebRTC and websockets
 - A frontend, which is a react based SPA that will contain the UI for the session
 - A cloud firestore database to store chats, documents and (public) keys
-- A webassembly library to assist tensorflow using wasm-bindgen
+- A webassembly library to assist geting data for tensorflow using wasm-bindgen

 ### Backend: khadga